uselagoon/lagoon/docs/using_lagoon/lagoon_yml.md

        schedule: "H * * * *" # This will run the cron once per hour.
        command: drush cron
        service: cli
+  feature/feature-branch:
+    cronjobs:
+     - name: drush cron
+       schedule: "H * * * *" # This will run the cron once per hour.
+       command: drush cron
+       service: cli
 ```

+> Note: You can define feature branch tasks when Lagoon unlike other Lagoon processes it looks for the branch name directly.

 ## General Settings